gnosischain/documentation/docs/bridges/Build with Bridges/using-omnibridge/specific-tokens.md

 5. When the transaction is included in the block, click on the transaction link to get the transaction details
    ![](/img/bridges/omni-bridge-to-native-eth3.png)
-6. Use the "View in ALM App" link on the page with transaction details, or use the transaction hash and go the the [ALM site](https://alm-bridge-monitor.gnosischain.com/) and enter it manually to track status of the transfer and finalize bridge operations if required.
+6. Use the "View in ALM App" link on the page with transaction details, or use the transaction hash and go to the [ALM site](https://alm-bridge-monitor.gnosischain.com/) and enter it manually to track status of the transfer and finalize bridge operations if required.
    ![](/img/bridges/omni-bridge-to-native-eth4.png)
 7. Eventually, when an executing transaction on the Mainnet is processed, the WETH will be unlocked and unwrapped to ETH native tokens:
    ![](/img/bridges/omni-bridge-to-native-eth5.png)